5.2. Practice: symbolic cues and real syntax

 Answer:

-Everyday language has abbreviated forms as doesn’t, hadn’t, and won’t.
-Let us think about the full forms, exercising as in the ■→MIND PRACTICE.
+Everyday English has abbreviated forms as doesn’t, hadn’t, and won’t.
+Let us think about the full forms too, exercising as in the ■MIND PRACTICE.

 1. Jemma doesn’t worry.